 Telephone: (863) 245-9923

 The Section also has a website, Facebook and Twitter pages.
-The URL for those are:

 - ARRL West Central Florida Section Website, ARRL West Central Florida Section Facebook Page, ARRL West Central Florida Section Twitter Page